biopython/biopython.github.io/wiki/BioGeography.md

--   [Code fulfilling these tasks is uploaded here](http://github.com/nmatzke/biopython/commit/4d963a65ce48b9d50327f191dedcc76abbb149be), along with an example script and data files to run
+-   [Code fulfilling these tasks is uploaded here](http://github.com/nmatzke/biopython/commit/4d963a65ce48b9d50327f191dedcc76abbb149be), along with an example script and data files to run.

 ### June, week 1: Functions to search GBIF and download occurrence records